praveenrewar/application-lifecycle-management/chapter-1/README.md

 We can now use `kubectl port-forward` to see that the changes have taken affect✨

-At the end of this chapter, the files in `starter-config` should look something like `/config`
+At the end of this chapter, the files in `starter-config` should look something like `/config` (excluding `values.yml` that we used to provid custom input)

 In chapter-2, we will replicate this inner loop workflow declaratively.